-Creating acoustic versions of existing songs can be a great way to diversify your artistic profile.
+Creating an acoustic version of existing songs can be a great way to diversify your artistic profile.
 It is a way of demonstrating new musical shades and can be a solid strategic measure.

 In its core – it should also be a highly creative and fun endeavor.
 Different rules apply, and you can stretch the format any way you like.